About the Office of Health Strategy and Coordination

 The Office of Health Strategy and Coordination (OHSC) was established in the Georgia Code (Title 31 Chapter 53) by House Bill 186 during the 2019 Legislative Session.
 OHSC is an office within the Office of the Governor and is administratively attached to the Office of Planning and Budget (OPB).

 The purpose of OHSC is to share healthcare information and coordinate strategic healthcare policy between state agencies, healthcare providers, and the public, and to develop innovative approaches for lowering health costs while improving access to quality healthcare.
+Additionally, House Bill 1013 assigned OHSC the responsibility of overseeing the coordination of mental health policy and behavioral health services across state agencies.

 The powers and duties of OHSC include: